Robyn-Smith/The-Dev-Society/README.md

 **Acceptance Criteria**
 When I search for a film
-Then I am provided with an image of the film poster, the trailer, name, rating, location, cast and plot of the film When I press a button
+Then I am provided with an image of the film poster, the trailer, name, cast,  plot of the film, country of creation and a map of location
+When I press a button
 Then the film saves to my watch list
 When I view my watchlist
-Then I am presented with the names of all the films I have saved When I have watched a film
+Then I am presented with the posters of all the films I have saved When I have watched a film
-Then I am able to tick off (checklist)/ remove this from my watch list When I look at the website from multiple devices
+Then I am able remove this from my watch list
+When I look at the website from multiple devices
 Then I am presented with a responsive website that looks good on all devices
 ```